Percival Everett: Literary career

 While completing his M.A. degree, Everett wrote his first novel, Suder (1983).
 His lead character was Craig Suder, a Seattle Mariners third baseman in a major league slump, both on and off the field.

 Everett's second novel, Walk Me to the Distance (1985), features veteran David Larson after his return from Vietnam.
 Larson becomes involved in a search for the developmentally disabled son of a sheep rancher in Slut's Whole, Wyoming.
 The novel was later adapted, with an altered plot, as an ABC-TV movie titled Follow Your Heart.
 Everett disowned this adaptation, stating: "I never saw it.
 I read the script, and I didn't like it.
 The changes that they made were so grotesque, there was no way to embrace that at all."

 Cutting Lisa, Everett's third novel (1986; reissued 2000), begins with John Livesey meeting a man who has performed a Caesarean section.
 This prompts the protagonist to evaluate his relationships.

 In 1987, Everett published The Weather and Women Treat Me Fair: Stories, a collection of short stories set mostly in the contemporary western United States.

 In 1990, Everett published two books: Zulus, which combines the grotesque and the apocalypse; and For Her Dark Skin, a new version of Medea by the Greek playwright Euripides.

 Switching genres, Everett next wrote a children's book, The One That Got Away (1992).
 This illustrated book for young readers follows three cowboys as they attempt to corral "ones", the mischievous numerals.

-Returning to novels, Everett published his first book-length western, God's Country (novel)God's Country, in 1994.
+Returning to novels, Everett published his first book-length western, God's Country, in 1994.
 In this novel, Curt Marder and his black tracker Bubba search "God's country" for Marder's wife, who has been kidnapped by bandits.
 Marder is not sure whether he wants to find her.
 The book is a parody of westerns and the politics of race and gender.
 It includes a cross-dressing George Armstrong Custer.

 In 1996, Everett published two books: Watershed has a contemporary western setting, in which the loner hydrologist Robert Hawkes meets a Native American "small person", who helps him come to terms with the interrelation of people.
 That year, Everett also published his second collection of stories, Big Picture.

 In Frenzy (1997), Everett returned to Greek mythology.
 Vlepo, Dionysos's assistant, is forced to undergo a "frenzy" of odd activities, including becoming lice and bedroom curtains at different times during the story, which he narrates.
 These events occur so that he can explain these experiences to Dionysos, the demi-god.